HVAC Trade School Guide 2026: Programs, Costs & Careers

 Tour Schedule and Contact Information

 The best way to get a feel for a school is to see it yourself.
 Check the website for a tour schedule or campus visit days.
-While you’re there, grab all the necessary contact information for the admissions office and program director.
+Grab all the necessary contact information for the admissions office and program director.
 Don’t be afraid to ask questions about class sizes, job placement rates, and financial aid.

 Related Programs